 The method is similar to slip stitch join I did on the African Flower Purse, but instead of joining at the back of the squares, this flat slip-stitch method is working from the front of the squares.

-There are plenty of joining methods for granny square, choose the best to suit your project.
-Perhaps I should make a round up to show you some of those popular and commonly use joining methods.
+There are plenty of joining methods for the granny square, choose the best to suit your project.
+Perhaps I should make a roundup to show you some of those popular and commonly use joining methods.